Nitrux/firmware-atheros-nitrux/README.md

-# Firmware for AR3012
+# Firmware for Qualcom Atheros devices

-Firmware files for ar3k, a bluetooth driver for AR3012.
+Firmware files for various Qualcom Atheros devices.

 # Issues
 If you find problems with the contents of this repository please create an issue.